David-Fr-afk/Codecamp-and-linkedinlearning/README.md

 - Bullet points will be used to bullet major points or things I learned

 **Linkedin Learning**
-1. Full stack software developer. (includes several courses that will be listed below) Course 1: CSS essential training
+1. Full stack software developer. (includes several courses that will be listed below).

+Course 1: CSS essential training
 - A simple intro to CSS, most of which is familar to me but a refresher is needed.